-The Overall SDBIP achievement is 44 indicators achieved target as predetermined, 11 indicators exceed target, whereas 11 indicators over exceeded target, 35 indicators had a below average performance and 4 indicators were unsatisfactory.
-Overall Institutional performance is 2, 8 (rating) which is a fair Performance.
-The institutional performance is at 2, 8 for key performance indicators and 2,6 (rating) for project implementation.
+The Overall SDBIP achievement is forty-nine (49) indicators achieved target as predetermined, seventeen (17) six (6) indicators over exceeded target, fifty-six (56) indicators had a below average performance and two (2) indicators performed unsatisfactory by standards set for good performance.
+The total performance is 2.6, which is a fair Performance for the institution as a whole; the institutional performance is at 2.8 for key performance indicators and 2, 1 for project implementation.